Jason Delay Preview, Player Props: Pirates vs. Cardinals

 Jason Delay At The Plate

-- In 11 games this year (23.4%), Delay has picked up an RBI, and in four of those games (8.5%) he had two or more.
+- Delay has driven in a run in 11 games this year (22.9%), including four games with more than one RBI (8.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.